leanprover-community/lean4-samples/SimpleMonads/readme.md

 Notice that because we have added 2 monads now, `ReaderT` and `StateT` we want to see 2 `run` method calls.

-Fortunately, tThe `do` Notation cleans this up very nicely:
+Fortunately, the `do` Notation cleans this up very nicely:

 ```lean
 def divideWithArgsDo (x:Float) (y:Float) : ReaderT (List String) (StateT Nat (ExceptT String Id)) Float := do